The Twin Updated

 But what could have been the influences and the motivations, to put George O'Dowd to transform himself in an incarnation like The Twin ?
 There are many hypothesis, some about his plans musically, and others about his artistic desires and aspirations.

 Musically , the musician universally known as Boy George have of course always been into many areas of all kind of music.
-Few pop singers had adventures into reggae, dub, dance, jazz, acid-house, classical torch songs, glam rock, acoustic authentic songs and many other kinds of experimentations.
+Few pop singers had adventures into reggae, dub, dance, jazz, acid-house, classical torch songs, glam rock, acoustic authentic songs and many other kinds of experimentation.
 But few would have predict in 1983 that this man would be into edgier electronic styles like electronica twenty years later.

 Being a huge music fan, loving all musical styles, a project involving no musical barriers was probably very « yummy » for the man.
 And so he did, more than before, collaborate with very different acts such as Roland Faber (aka Kinky Roland) also known in electroclash productions as « The Replicant », Taboo co-writer Kevan Frost, the later's brother, Matt Frost, member of Dark Globe and who had also contributed even with Culture Club, long-time collaborator (almost 20 years) and sometimes drummer Richie Stevens (aka Drumhead from Dubversive), Alex Marsh and David Davis (known together as supalaska), collaborating with many others and even duetting with some very young acts like Avenue D, The Droyds and C33X.